AKHIL47MISHRA/The-Centaurus/README.md

 ###

-# 👨‍💻 Hi, I'm [Your Name]! 👩‍💻
+# 👨‍💻 Hi, I'm [AKHIL MISHRA]! 👩‍💻

 ### Full-Stack Developer | Python Enthusiast

 Welcome to my GitHub profile!
 I’m passionate about building web applications, solving problems, and learning new technologies.
-I’m currently diving deep into **Full-Stack Development** and learning **Python**.
+I’m currently diving deep into **Full-Stack Development** and learning **Python** AND IN UPCOMING TIME WILL DO MORE.

 ![Profile Image](https://your-image-url.com) <!-- Replace with your image URL -->